Arman-Ahmed-Jony/ai-project-init/README.md

 ## ⚡ Quick Start

-**🌐 Try the Live Demo First**: [https://arman-ahmed-jony.github.io/ai-project-init/](https://arman-ahmed-jony.github.io/ai-project-init/)
+**🌐 Try TaskForge AI First**: [https://arman-ahmed-jony.github.io/ai-project-init/](https://arman-ahmed-jony.github.io/ai-project-init/)

 1. **Get API Key**: Visit [Google AI Studio](https://makersuite.google.com/app/apikey) to get your free Gemini API key
 2. **Configure**: Enter your API key in the sidebar and select a model
 3. **Create**: Click "Create New Project" and enter your project description
-4. **Generate**: Click the ✨ button to generate epics, then continue generating features, stories, and tasks
+4. **Forge**: Click the ✨ button to forge epics, then continue generating features, stories, and tasks
 5. **Manage**: Use collapse/expand, drag & drop, and inline editing to organize your project
 6. **Export**: Download your project as JSON for sharing or backup